 “We have worked 12 years toward this award, together with our partners – local public administrations from 12 regions of Moldova.
 This award represents all the successes we have achieved together – parents of children with disability, children, school teachers, local public administrations, Keystone Moldova team and donor organizations that supported our work toward social inclusion of persons with disabilities.
 I think this award it’s a commitment for us – to continue the reform in the field of transformation of residential institutions and social inclusion of persons with disabilities, to provide a life in the community for all” – mentioned Ludmila Malcoci, Executive director of Keystone Moldova, within UN Human Rights Award festivity.

-Keystone Human Services International Moldova Association was founded in 2004 and has a purpose to support the persons with disabilities, poor, and other vulnerable persons to live a decent life in their families and communities.
+Keystone Moldova was founded in 2004 and has a purpose to support the persons with disabilities, poor, and other vulnerable persons to live a decent life in their families and communities.
 Since 2008, Keystone Moldova has a commitment for implementation of Community for all Moldova Program that is focused on de-institutionalization and social inclusion of persons with mental disabilities.
 In this regards, Keystone Moldova, in partnership with the Ministry of Labor, Social Protection and Family, with different donors supports (Keystone human Services International US, Soros-Moldova Foundation, Open Society Foundation/Mental Health Initiatives, European Commission, IM Swedish Development Partner, EEF, UNDP etc.) contributed to provision of human rights and better life of more than 2000 persons with disabilities and their families.

 The main Keystone Moldova achievements are as following: